csebooks/cybersecurity/content.en/CyberSecurity_Concepts/security_threats_and_vulnerabilities_in_e-business.md

 Security attach is any action which disrupts the security of information or intellectual prop- erty.
 Security attacks in the flow of e-business are a major problem.
 The attacks can be categorized mainly into two categories as Active attach and Passive attack.
 Passive attacks will not modify the data which is sent from sender to receiver rather it senses the pattern of data which is unsafe in e-business system.
 Active attack is associated with the modifica- tion of message content.
 Release of message content, traffic analysis are known as passive attack; whereas masquerade attack, Replay, Message modification and Denial of service attacks are known as active attacks.

-Masquerade attack: Masquerade is a type of attack where the attacker pretends to be the authorized user.
+**Masquerade attack**: Masquerade is a type of attack where the attacker pretends to be the authorized user.
 The attacker sends message as like the authorized user.
 This process can be used to access all the data from a user, pretending that the attacker is the authorized person.

-Replay: It involves the repeat or delay of data by the malicious attacker.
+**Replay**: It involves the repeat or delay of data by the malicious attacker.
 The detailed study of replay attack and its prevention mechanism is discussed by Malladi et al. 8.
 This type of attack can access all the personal information of a user, when provided to third party.

-Message modification: The unauthorized user modifies or reorders the legitimate mes- sage from the sender, and sends it to the receiver as if the sender sent the message directly to the receiver.
+**Message modification**: The unauthorized user modifies or reorders the legitimate mes- sage from the sender, and sends it to the receiver as if the sender sent the message directly to the receiver.

-Denial of service: This attack implies the disruption of the particular services resulting abnormal or unusual behavior of the system.
+**Denial of service**: This attack implies the disruption of the particular services resulting abnormal or unusual behavior of the system.

 Some other types of attacks are there in network security, which is applicable for the e- business system such as, Spoofing, Fabrication, and Sinkhole etc. which are well explained in 4.